FbF/Laravel-Blog/README.md

 * Soft deletes
 * Configurable URLs, e.g. /blog or /news/yyyy/mm or /articles/< article slug >
 * Fields for title, slug, image, summary, content, published date, status, meta description and keywords, in RSS?
+* Faker seed to seed your blog with loads of good test data

 ## Installation